Workshop instructors

 Peter Lanz

-While studying ethnology, the qualified cabinetmaker already worked as a set builder at the Munich TV studios.
-He was working as a freelance art carpenter in the Munich Gewerkehalle.
-For several years, he has worked as a consultant for DICTUM in courses dealing with Japanese wood joints.
+While studying ethnology, the trained carpenter worked as a set builder at the Munich television studios.
+For many years, he worked as a freelance cabinetmaker at the Gewerkehalle in Munich and elsewhere.
+For several years now, he has been passing on his extensive knowledge as a member of the DICTUM workshop team in courses on Japanese wood joinery.

 Workshops with Peter Lanz